- Best 3D Printers (Industrial, Desktop, & More) [2024 Guide] - July 20, 2024

 The QLS 230 printer is one of the most affordable fast-cycle industrial SLS printers in the market today.
 It offers a swift 24-hour cycle speed using a single 30 Watt CO2 laser to manipulate a broad range of high-temp thermoplastic material into high-quality 3D structures.

-The QLS 230’s versatility is notably one of its most important properties.
+The QLS 230’s versatility is notably one of its most important properties, making it one of the best industrial 3D printers today.
 It is compatible with 10+ qualified nylon and metal fusion materials and also works with recycled powders from HP and EOS for ultimate operational sustainability.

 In addition to this, the printer’s compatibility with cold metal fusion makes it perfect for a wide range of metallurgical manufacturing processes in the engineering industry, including the creation of titanium and steel parts.